Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 If you have built your career on being the person who can tolerate anything, smooth over anything, and be whatever the room needs you to be, you might not just be "professional."
 You might be operating in a chronic state of high-functioning trauma.

-What is the Fawn Response?
+What Is the Fawn Response?
 (And Why Do I Do It?)

 Fawning is the "Please Don't Hurt Me" response.
 It is a survival strategy where an individual seeks safety by appeasing the threat.
 It involves merging your needs with the needs of the "power figure" to avoid conflict, rejection, or criticism.

+Over-apologizing.
 Taking the blame for a team failure just to end the awkward silence.

+Shape-shifting.
 Changing your personality, tone, or opinions depending on who is in the room.

 This isn't about being polite.
 It is a biological override of your own boundaries to ensure survival in a hierarchy.